 What really drove him to the specialty was being close to the fire, where it gets ugly really quickly, and then you get to control things and everything gets back to normal.

-[05:15] Traits that Lead to Becoming a Good Cardiac Anesthesiologist
+[05:15] Personal Qualities that Lead to Becoming a Good Cardiac Anesthesiologist

 Maninder explains having a subspecialty gives you different options within the field.
-And from the patient population standpoint, it’s different when you’re putting a four-old-baby to sleep versus a 30-year-old athlete with an ACL tear to sleep.
+And from the patient population standpoint, it’s different when you’re putting a four-old-baby to sleep versus a 30-year-old athlete with an ACL tear.
 And versus a 90-year-old person with another severe condition to sleep.
 So a lot depends on the type of surgery, the comorbidities of the patient, etc.

 The field is changing dramatically with all the procedures they have available.
 So it’s nice to be an expert for that exact procedure and that exact population.